pespila/max-min-hill-climbing-algorithm/README.md

 max-min-hill-climbing-algorithm
 ===============================

 *This algorithm reconstructs Bayesian Networks from observational data.
 Therefor it first builds the skeleton of the DAG (directed acyclic graph) with the max-min parents and children (MMPC) algorithm.
 Afterwards it directs the edges between the vertices with the Bayesian Dirichlet likelihood-equivalence uniform score.
-For more information on that read the report appended or **"The max-min hill-climbing Bayesian network structure learning algorithm"**, by Ioannis Tsamardinos, Laura E. Brown & Constantin F. Aliferis.*
+For more information on that read the report appended or* **The max-min hill-climbing Bayesian network structure learning algorithm** *, by Ioannis Tsamardinos, Laura E. Brown & Constantin F. Aliferis.*

 INSTALL
 -------------------------------